Can My MLTC Plan Kick Me Out? "Involuntary Disenrollment" from MLTC plans - Changes start Nov. 1, 2024

 What happens after disenrollment -- the Enrollee will be disenrolled to FFS.
 The disenrollment confirmation notice will indicate that the Enrollee should contact NYMC to discuss enrollment options that may be available to them.

-Examples from MLTC Policy 23.03 of When to and When Not to Initiate Involuntary Disenrollment when the Enrollee Does Not Receive CBLTSS
+Examples from MLTC Policy 24.02 (same as MLTC Policy 23.03) of When to and When Not to Initiate Involuntary Disenrollment when the Enrollee Does Not Receive CBLTSS

 • An Enrollee chooses not to receive plan services because family or other natural supports are providing the needed assistance, and the Enrollee does not agree to voluntarily disenroll.